pathakoala/comp-programming/README.md

-This repo incorporates my solutions for various problems from USACO< Codeforces, CSES, and many others.
+This repo incorporates my solutions for various problems from USACO, Codeforces, CSES, and many others.